-CTN was formed in 2008 through $9.7 million in federal awards to Colorado to establish statewide, dedicated health care networks. $5.1 million was awarded to the Colorado Behavioral Healthcare Council (CBHC) to develop the Rocky Mountain HealthNet (RMHN) to support the behavioral health care community. $4.6 million was awarded to the Colorado Hospital Association (CHA) to develop the Colorado Health Care Connections (CHCC) to support the physical health care community.
-The two programs have operated jointly since inception of CTN, distinguishing Colorado as providing integrated service to both behavioral and physical health care communities.
-An additional $1 million was awarded in 2012.
+CTN was formed in 2008 through $9.7 million in federal awards to establish statewide, dedicated health care networks. $5.1 million was awarded to the Colorado Behavioral Healthcare Council (CBHC) to develop the Rocky Mountain HealthNet (RMHN) to support the behavioral health care community. $4.6 million was awarded to the Colorado Hospital Association (CHA) to develop Colorado Health Care Connections (CHCC) to support the physical health care community.
+The two programs have operated jointly since their inception as CTN, distinguishing Colorado as providing integrated service to both behavioral and physical health care communities.

 CTN is the federally designated provider for Colorado’s health care broadband infrastructure.
-CTN works in partnership with health information technology entities in the state.
-CTN became fully operational in the first quarter of 2012, one of the first in the nation to achieve this distinction.
-No other state receiving such FCC support has used their funds to create such a far-reaching, all-inclusive network.
-CTN advances policy goals and health outcomes to rural and underserved communities through the promotion of:
+CTN’s private, dedicated broadband network, known as CTN 1, became fully operational in the first quarter of 2012, one of the first in the nation to achieve this distinction.
+No other state receiving federal support has used their funds to create such a far-reaching, all-inclusive network.

 To allow for more community health centers, local public health departments, community mental health centers or rural clinics and Community Safety Net Clinics to apply for federal subsidy, CTN launched its Net Connect Program.